 Costumes are the best part of Halloween (along with all the candy), but a poorly designed costume can be a safety concern.
 Make sure your children’s costumes keep them safe.
 Follow these tips:

-- Avoid masks.
+- Avoid full face masks.
 Masks can greatly reduce a child’s ability to see well, especially at night.
 Opt for face paint to create a costume that’s festive and safe.

 - Aim for light colors.
 Dark costumes are fun (everybody loves Batman!), but they can be difficult for motorists to spot at night.
 If your child is set on a black cloak or cape, use reflective tape to ensure that he or she can be seen.